venusrohilla/crime-prediction-/README.md

 6. Wage columns, wfed & wtrd are positively correlated to 'density' feature.
 This can be intuitively understood as the weekly wages would be higher in urban areas.

-### The above observations from EDA would be carried forward to help Linear Regression (Part II).
+### The above observations from EDA would be carried forward to help Linear Regression .

 **==============================================================================**

-# Linear Model on NCT of Delhi Crime Rate against women Dataset (Part II)
+# Linear Model on NCT of Delhi Crime Rate against women Dataset .

 ## Objective